AI-proof careers are not a list to copy blindly

 Next steps - 20 minutes to a calmer plan

-- Take the Career Clarity Quiz and mark your concern about AI explicitly.
+1. Take the free career snapshot quiz and mark your concern about AI explicitly.

 AI isn't a wave you can stop-but you can absolutely learn to surf it on your own terms instead of being knocked over by it.